jestarray/jestlearn/README.md

 Edit `course_name` in `data.ts`, should be unique
 Edit `data.ts` with problem sets and such and that's mostly it If you want cloud syncing change the `website_sync_point` and self host the server.
-For now it's pointed at my server
+For now it's pointed at my server If you want to support more languages, just replace prism.js and prism.css

+## Legend:
+✅ - for correct answer
+❌ - for incorrect answer
+⚠️ - for corrected incorrect answer
+❓ - for unanswered

 ## Todo:
 * Anki spaced alg.